 One of the Zoo's top priorities is to motivate its more than 1.2 million visitors to care about wild animals and to act to help save them.
 Seeing these beautiful cats face to face can be a powerful experience, and the Zoo hopes to motivate our visitors to do what they can to save animals around the world.

 After entering Big Cat Falls, adults and children wind their way down an outdoor path to viewing areas where they come face to face with big cats and their fascinating natural behaviors- like a 400-pound Amur tiger using its giant paws to glide effortlessly through a shallow pool.
 Along the way, visitors can experience Big Cat Theatre to view an exciting wide-screen movie.

-Three educational pavilions - Africa, the Americas and Asia - connect each viewing area.
+Three educational pavilions—Africa, the Americas, and Asia—connect each viewing area.
 In each pavilion, doors roll back to reveal mesh panels where visitors might get a demonstration of big cat behavioral training by the keepers.
-They'll also travel around the world via video screens that feature in-the-field reports and local interviews by Channel 6 Action News reporters who traveled with Zoo staff to visit big cats in the wild at exotic locations.

 At the center of the exhibit, a cascading 12-foot waterfall beckons kids to dash under its stream on their way to Buck Base Camp, where families can pinball through an activity-filled research station.